Mir Samir: Mountaineering

 In his An Unexpected Light: Travels in Afghanistan, Jason Elliot records that Afghan villagers believed that "Mir Samir could not be climbed by man", which was the reason that foreigners who had attempted the climb had not succeeded.

 Eric Newby and Hugh Carless "almost climbed" in 1956 but could not reach the main peak, as described in Newby's humorous A Short Walk in the Hindu Kush, although in mountaineering terms their reconnaissance of the Central Hindu Kush was later dismissed as a "negligible effort".
 For Newby, his first sight of the mountain "was awe-inspiring enough.
 Mir Samir, seen from the west, was a triangle with a sheer face."

-Harald Biller, the leader of the 1959 Nürnberg Hindu Kush Reconnaissance expedition, tried to climb Mir Samir together with his wife and two companions on 24 July 1959 encountering Grade V rock pitches.
+Harald Biller, the leader of the 1959 Nürnberg Hindu Kush Reconnaissance expedition, climbed Mir Samir together with his wife and two companions on 24 July 1959 encountering Grade V rock pitches.
 The mountain was believed at that time to be 6,059 metres high.
 Biller's expedition was not only the first expedition of Mir Samir but "the first expedition of a great peak in Afghanistan."
 Several unsuccessful attempts were made also at a second ascent; the 1965 Hitotsubashi University H.K.
 Expedition, led by Jiro Amori, also failed on 26 August 1965 despite using a new route.

 In January 2012, an expedition under the auspices of the British Mountaineering Council attempted the first winter ascent of Mir Samir, but it was cut short by equipment theft and deep snow.

 After that up to 10 expeditions from different international climbers unsuccessfully attempted to climb Mir Samir.
 In 2017, 8 Afghan climbers led by Zabih Afzali tried to climb Mir Samir; he tried again and reached 5749 metres in 2021 but lost his life.